phetsims/geometric-optics/doc/model.md

 **Second Principal Focus:** The point opposite to the first principal focus from the optical element.

-**distance**: In optics, a distance is always measured horizontally, and can be positive or negative.
+**distance**: In optics, a distance is always measured parallel to the optical axis, and can be positive or negative.

-**height**: The height in optics is always measured from the optical axis.
+**height**: In optics, a height is always measured from (and perpendicular to) the optical axis.
 A positive (negative) height indicates the object is above (below) the optical axis.

 **Guide:** This is a representation invented by PhET, used in the simulation to denote the bending of the light due to a lens.
 A guide is attached to the ends of the lens and can freely rotate from its fulcrum point.